chris17453/resumate/README.md

 Icons from:
 - DevIcons - All the tech logos
-- Font Awesome - Everything else
+- Font Awesome - Everything else (2000+ icons)
 - Simple Icons - The ones DevIcons missed
+- Your imagination - Custom SVGs welcome!

 ## 📜 License